-Will started Downs Law, LLC in March of 2013, after working for several years in larger firms.
-Downs Law originated from his desire to offer clients quality legal services in a more personal and thoughtful manner.
+After working for several years in larger firms, Will started Atlanta-based Downs Law in March of 2013 with a desire to offer clients quality legal services delivered in a more personal and thoughtful manner.

-Will established immediate success with Downs Law, prevailing in several jury trials within the first few years of opening the firm alongside the successful resolution, thorough settlement or summary judgement, of numerous other cases.
-Over the years, Will has grown Downs Law from a handful of clients to hundreds.
-He primarily practices in the area of business litigation, with an emphasis on commercial landlord/tenant and commercial collections.
+Will established immediate success with Downs Law, prevailing in several jury trials within the first few years of opening the firm.
+Throughout his career, Will has participated in hundreds of trials, as well as achieved successful resolution, thorough settlement or summary judgement, of numerous other cases.
+He primarily practices in the area of commercial real estate, with an emphasis on landlord/tenant and collections.
 Will also has extensive litigation experience in the areas of property damage, real estate, construction, and homeowner’s association law.
-Additionally, his experience includes negotiating and facilitating business deals, such as leases, personal guaranties, deeds, operating agreements, security agreements and other deal documents.
+Additionally, his experience includes negotiating and facilitating business deals, such as leases, personal guaranties, deeds, operating agreements, security agreements and other transaction documents.

 Will’s results have prompted numerous speaking opportunities, including at the State Bar of Georgia’s Solo and Small Firm Institute along with the National Business Institute, where he has spoken on various topics including The Ultimate Guide to Commercial Real Estate Law, Combating ‘Rambo’ Litigators, and Collection Law: Start to Finish.
 You can download Will's speaker sheet here.
 Additionally, he provides pertinent legal updates on the Downs Law blog.